cs418-fa24/project-check-in-team-13/README.md

 # Stock Market Analysis

-This project presents a comprehensive analysis of stock performance across various sectors and indices, visualizes trends around significant events, and detects anomalies in stock volatility.
+This project presents a comprehensive analysis of stock performance across various sectors and indices, visualizes trends around significant events, and detects anomalies in stock volatility, specifically focus on the periods of COVID-19 and the Russia-Ukraine War.
 The deliverables are the final report and a streamlit dashboard (see below).
 Completed during the UIC Fall '24 course CS 418 under Prof. Sathya Ravi.

 ## Table of Contents